input-output-hk/implementation-decisions/README.md

 1. The formal specification is too vague and a concrete decision needs to be taken.
 Example: it is said the we take an index `idx` from the set of `Idx`.
-   However there is not specification wether it is acceptable to have negative indices or if it is bounded (32bits?
+   However it doesn't specify wether it is acceptable to have negative indices or if it is bounded (32bits?
 64bits?), of if it is from 0 or from 1.
 A proposal can be made to pin this down and guarantee that we are all talking about the same thing.
 2. The current blockchain needs to include new features in order to implement the new feature defined by the formal spec.
 This needs to be documented here too.